Mass media social marketing campaigns

 Key Evidence

-To be effective, mass media campaigns must be noticed, persuasive and remembered
+To be effective, mass media social marketing campaigns must be noticed, persuasive and remembered.

-If they are to be effective, mass media campaigns must be:
+If they are to be effective, mass media social marketing campaigns must be11:

-• perceived as persuasive (experienced by the target group as engaging, relevant and/or emotionally affecting), and
+- perceived as persuasive: experienced by the target group as engaging, relevant and/or emotionally affecting

-• remembered (seen often enough for them to be recalled and acted upon).5
+- remembered: seen often enough for them to be recalled and acted upon

-Hierarchy of effects model for mass media campaign
+Hierarchy of effects model for mass media social marketing campaigns

 Adapted from Cavill N, Bauman A. Changing the way people think about health-enhancing physical activity: do mass media campaigns have a role?
 J Sports Sci.
 2004;22(8):771–90 and Kite J, Gale J, Grunseit A, Li V, Bellew W & Bauman A. (2018).
 From awareness to behaviour: Testing a hierarchy of effects model on the Australian Make Healthy Normal campaign using mediation analysis.
 Preventive Medicine Reports, 12, 140-7

-Australia’s national obesity campaign Measure Up was launched in 2008, eight years after obesity was acknowledged as a public health crisis with the publication of a major World Health Organization report.8 Since then, a mix of national and state campaigns have run in Australia to inform the public about the health risks of obesity; and to promote positive attitudes and beliefs towards modifiable behaviours that can help achieve or maintain a healthy weight.
-Evaluations of LiveLighter campaigns suggest they have not led to increased endorsement of weight-based stereotypes.91011
+A mix of national and state campaigns have run in Australia to inform the public about the health risks of obesity; and to promote positive attitudes and beliefs towards modifiable behaviours that can help achieve or maintain a healthy weight.
+Evidence indicates that healthy eating education campaigns have had wide reach in Australia, compared with other countries like Canada and USA.27

 Further details follow about major Australian mass media campaigns targeting overweight and obesity prevention, at national and state levels, for which published evaluations are available.